hdmf-dev/hdmf-zarr/docs/source/index.rst

 convenience classes for integration of Zarr with `PyNWB <https://pynwb.readthedocs.io>`_ to support writing of NWB files to `Zarr <https://zarr.readthedocs.io/en/stable/>`_.

+**Status:** The Zarr backend is **under development** and may still change.
+See the :ref:`sec-overview` section for a description of available features and known limitations of hdmf-zarr.

 Citing hdmf-zarr
 ^^^^^^^^^^^^^^^^